Business Travel Expenses vs. Commuting Expenses - What's Deductible?

 Business travel, on the other hand, is not commuting, if it meets any of the following conditions:

-- If you have at least one regular work location away from your home and your travel is to a temporary work location in the same trade or business, regardless of the distance.
-Generally, the IRS considers that a temporary work location is one where your employment is expected to last 1 year or less.
-Or,
+Regular Work Location.
+If you have at least one regular work location away from your home and your travel is to a temporary work location in the same trade or business, regardless of the distance.
+Generally, the IRS considers that a temporary work location is one where your employment is expected to last one year or less.

-- The travel is to a temporary work location outside the metropolitan area where you live and normally work.
-Or,
+Temporary Work Location.
+The travel is to a temporary work location outside the metropolitan area where you live and normally work.

 What Business Travel Expenses Can I Deduct?